NVIDIA/spark-rapids/docs/FAQ.md

 If you are using `Dataset[Row]` that is equivalent to the `DataFrame` API.
 In either case the operations that are supported for acceleration on the GPU are limited.
 For example using custom classes or types with `Dataset` are not supported.
 Neither are using APIs that take `Row` as an input, or ones that take Scala or Java functions to operate.
-This includes operators like `flatmap`, `foreach`, or `foreachpartition`.
+This includes operators like `flatMap`, `foreach`, or `foreachPartition`.
 Such queries will still execute correctly when using the RAPIDS Accelerator, but it is likely most query operations will not be performed on the GPU.